mikro-orm/mikro-orm/docs/docs/configuration.md

   discovery: {
     warnWhenNoEntities: false, // by default, discovery throws when no entity is processed
     requireEntitiesArray: true, // force usage of `entities` instead of `entitiesDirs`
+    alwaysAnalyseProperties: false, // do not analyse properties when not needed (with ts-morph)

     // you can explicitly specify the path to your tsconfig.json (used only when `entitiesDirsTs` is not provided)
     tsConfigPath: string,
   },
 });
 ```

+> If you disable `discovery.alwaysAnalyseProperties` option, you will need to explicitly
+> provide `nullable` and `wrappedReference` parameters (where applicable).

 Read more about this in [Metadata Providers](metadata-providers.md) sections.